steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 If the answer doesn't spring forth, ask yourself, "Can I think about these parts separately?
 Why?"

-We can come to the answer of yes, because identifying a user as an admin, has no effect on what their score is in the game.
+We can come to the answer of yes, when we notice that identifying a user as an admin, has no effect on what their score is in the game.

 Here are a few other questions to ask so you can determine if code is not Cohesive: